Correlation Between Multimanager Lifestyle and Blue Chip

 Pair Corralation between Multimanager Lifestyle and Blue Chip

-Assuming the 90 days horizon Multimanager Lifestyle is expected to generate 2.56 times less return on investment than Blue Chip.
-But when comparing it to its historical volatility, Multimanager Lifestyle Balanced is 2.2 times less risky than Blue Chip.
-It trades about 0.08 of its potential returns per unit of risk.
-Blue Chip Growth is currently generating about 0.09 of returns per unit of risk over similar time horizon.
-If you would invest 3,539 in Blue Chip Growth on December 5, 2024 and sell it today you would earn a total of 2,081 from holding Blue Chip Growth or generate 58.8% return on investment over 90 days.
+Assuming the 90 days horizon Multimanager Lifestyle Balanced is expected to generate 0.38 times more return on investment than Blue Chip.
+However, Multimanager Lifestyle Balanced is 2.65 times less risky than Blue Chip.
+It trades about 0.0 of its potential returns per unit of risk.
+Blue Chip Growth is currently generating about -0.11 per unit of risk.
+If you would invest 1,333 in Multimanager Lifestyle Balanced on December 29, 2024 and sell it today you would lose (3.00) from holding Multimanager Lifestyle Balanced or give up 0.23% of portfolio value over 90 days.

 Time Period3 Months [change]